mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A rate adaptation algorithm can be plugged in to adapt the media bitrate to the available bandwidth.
+This document does not mandate any specific rate adaptation algorithm, because the desired response to congestion can be application and codec-specific.
+For example, adjusting quantization in response to congestion may work well in many cases, but if what's being shared is video that includes text, maintaining readability is important.

-This document does not mandate any specific rate adaptation algorithm.
-Some examples include Network-Assisted Dynamic Adaptation (NADA)
+As of this writing, the IETF has produced two Experimental-track rate adaptation specifications, Network-Assisted Dynamic Adaptation (NADA)
 {{!RFC8698}} and Self-Clocked Rate Adaptation for Multimedia (SCReAM)
 {{!RFC8298}}.
 These rate adaptation algorithms require some feedback about the network's performance to calculate target bitrates.
 Traditionally this feedback is generated at the receiver and sent back to the sender via RTCP.

 Since QUIC also collects some metrics about the network's performance, these metrics can be used to generate the required feedback at the sender-side and provide it to the rate adaptation algorithm to avoid the additional overhead of the RTCP stream.
+This is discussed in more detail in {{rtcp-mapping}}.

 ## Supported RTP Topologies {#topologies}